 An outcome is a measurable result that can both describe what has been achieved as well as describe what success could look like.
 In the context of goal setting the outcome is what you want to achieve at the end of a period of time like a quarter.

 An output is the work being done by a person, team or company.
-These are the to-dos, initiatives, epics, sprints and projects that are completed, which could also be described as things like functionality, features and campaigns.
+These are the activities, initiatives, projects, epics, sprints and to-dos and cards that are completed.
+They could also be described as things like functionality, features and campaigns.

 Understanding the differences matters because having a meaningful way of clarifying what work is trying to achieve allows you to track and optimize value creation beyond working harder, faster and smarter.